ICTES-UNIOESTE/Length-at-first-maturity-of-freshwater-fish-from-Itaipu-Reservoir/README.md

 ⚠️ Note: The scripts are set to save results to the user’s Desktop on Windows.
 If you are using macOS or Linux, you’ll need to adjust the desktop_path accordingly.

-The purpose of this repository is to promote reproducibility and offer a learning resource for fisheries biologists and quantitative ecologists working with morphometric relationships in fish populations.
+The purpose of this repository is to promote reproducibility and offer a learning resource for fisheries biologists and quantitative ecologists working with fish populations.

 We recommend downloading the .Rmd and .html files for optimal visualization.